nedeco/nix-base-system/README.md

 * `empty`: An empty profile that is used to make program-specific options available without enabling them
 * `minimal`: The minimal set of programs that _should_ be enabled on all development machines
+* `standard`: The minimal set of programs with some extra tools (mostly GUI programs) on top

 #### Options